 Stitch Options

 The number and variety of stitches are vital.
-Machines with multiple stitch options, such as straight, zigzag, and decorative stitches, offer more versatility in projects ranging from basic mending to intricate designs.
+Machines with multiple stitch options, including basic stitches like straight and zigzag, as well as decorative stitches, offer more versatility in projects ranging from basic mending to intricate designs.

 Buttonhole Types